Published in January 2022, last update on June 20, 2022

 Other Romanian NFT projects are presented in the article NFT marketing booming worldwide, published in March 2022.

 More than 223,000 NFTs from more than 200 projects have been minted on the Elrond Network, and more than 22,000 accounts own at least one of them.
 The NFTs could be explored on Trust Market.
-Maybe the most well-known is the collection of 10,000 NFTs of the Subcarpati band.
+Maybe the most well-known is the collection of 10,000 NFTs al Subcarpati band.

 Coordinated by the mathematics teacher, Eduard Alin Grosu, Small Giants is a project of pupils from a school in Constanta, who transform their artistic works in NFTs, and sell them in order to equip the IT laboratory.
 Thus they also learn about Blockchain and crypto.